jruby/jruby/BUILDING.md

 *to make sure you do not use another Ruby's gems or execute another Ruby implementation.*

-Once bootstrapped, JRuby can be run with the `bin/jruby` executable.
+After building lib/jruby.jar, JRuby can be run with the `bin/jruby` executable.
 If the `jruby-launcher` gem installed successfully, this will be a native executable for your platform; otherwise, it will be a copy of the `bin/jruby.bash` bash script.

-Bootstrapping will install the following gems:

-* `rspec`
-* `jruby-launcher`

-and dependencies of these gems.
-A list of the gem versions can be found in `test/pom.xml` in the `dependencies` section.

 RubyGems is installed by default, and available in `bin/gem`.
 It will attempt to locate the `jruby` executable using `/usr/bin/env`, so you